Loans

 The Benefits

 There are plenty of benefits that you’ll get when you get a loan from a friend or family member instead of a financial institution.
-You will likely save a significant amount of money on interest charges in addition to any other fees that come with traditional loans.
+You will likely save a significant amount of money on interest charges in addition to any other fees that come with traditional or online loans

-There is no credit check to worry about when you borrow money from friends or family which can be a major bonus for individuals with less than perfect credit.
+There is no credit check to worry about when you borrow from friends or family, which can be a major bonus for individuals with less-than-perfect credit.
 Borrowing from a family member or friend allows you more flexibility and say in the repayment terms so you can pay back the money owed in a way that is affordable for you.

 How To Go About Asking To Borrow Money